TammoR/pandoc_to_reveal/README.md

 http://htmlpreview.github.io/?https://github.com/TammoR/pandoc_to_reveal/blob/master/pandoc_test.html?print-pdf
 ```
 Then you can use your browsers print function (might need some adjustment of margins) to create a PDF.

+# Change appearance
+You can change the theme and the slide transitions by adjusting the corresponding options in the pandoc command.
+All options are documented in the [reveal.js project page](https://github.com/hakimel/reveal.js/).

+Further modifications can be made by editing the local css file (pandoc_test.css).

 # Content of the markdown file
 ```